Log-ergodicity: A New Concept for Modeling Financial Markets: Introduction

+Ole Peters has presented a thorough analysis of ergodic economics \cite{89}.
+Additionally, since 2011, the London Mathematical Laboratory has conducted specialized research on ergodic economics \cite{90}.
+Some research has been on modeling blockchain-enabled economics using stochastic dynamical systems \cite{100}.

-The following questions arise when looking at financial stochastic processes from an ergodic theory point of view: Which financial models are ergodic?
-Which non-ergodic financial models may be used to create an ergodic model?
-Some processes with specific properties have been shown to be ergodic, or at least ergodic in the mean.
-Markov processes with stationary distribution, are ergodic, according to Shalizi \cite{59}.
-Oesook Lee demonstrated a specific example of the mixing and ergodic properties for generalized Ornstein-Uhlenbeck processes \cite{93}.
-Trabelsi explored the ergodic properties of $CIR$ model and demonstrated that it has the ergodic recurrence property\footnote{An irreducible, non-periodic Markov chain with a stationary distribution is said to be recurrent if it converges to its stationary distribution for almost all initial points.}, which is known as mean reversion property in mathematical finance \cite{62}.
+Looking at financial stochastic processes from an ergodic theory point of view one may ask: Which financial market models are ergodic?
+Which non-ergodic financial models can be made into an ergodic model?
+Which non-ergodic processes have the potential to turn into an ergodic process?

+Some random processes with specific properties are ergodic or at least mean-ergodic.
+Markov processes with stationary distributions are ergodic \cite{59}.
+Oesook Lee demonstrated an example of the mixing and ergodic properties for generalized Ornstein-Uhlenbeck processes \cite{93}.
+Paper \cite{as} applies the assumption of ergodicity to obtain specific estimates for asymptotic arbitrage, demonstrating their connection to large deviation estimates for the market price of risk.
+It further explores the geometric Ornstein-Uhlenbeck process as an example.
+Trabelsi explored the ergodic properties of the $CIR$ model and demonstrated that it has the ergodic recurrence property\footnote{An irreducible, non-periodic Markov chain with a stationary distribution is said to be recurrent if it converges to its stationary distribution for almost all initial points.} (which is also known as the mean reversion property) \cite{62}.
 The $CIR$ process is ergodic and has a stationary distribution \cite{62}.
-For a model (process) to be ergodic it is necessary to have Markov property with a stationary distribution.
-Additionally, the model must possess the mean recurrence property in order to be ergodic \cite{39,40,35}.

-The main purpose of this paper is to address these questions and to provide a family of processes for studying financial markets.
-Thus, we select some stochastic processes from the viewpoint of ergodic theory that can be applied to mathematical finance.
+Hiroshi Kunita discusses various aspects of stochastic flows and their relation to ergodic theory and stochastic differential equations in \cite{kuni}.

+In this paper, we study some algebraic properties of the ergodic maker operator and show that it preserves some algebraic operations on stochastic processes.
+We also provide examples of log-ergodic stochastic processes that are helpful in modeling mean-ergodic financial markets.
+Also, we discuss the applications of log-ergodic processes to price contingent claims.
+To this end, we derive a partial differential equation under the usual assumptions regarding the price function that depends on the ergodic maker operator.
+Furthermore, we study the effects of market restrictions on the price dynamics and volatility of risky assets using log-ergodic processes.